 Return an empty list if no parameters have been defined.

 Return a string locating the module that contains the output parser of this calculation, that will be searched in the 'aiida/parsers/plugins' directory.
 None if no parser is needed/set.
+Returns a string.

 get\parserclass()